Starting Off

 Wherever you go in the world you always have to do check off runs, so the company can see you’re competent as a guide.
 After a few training trips I was signed off for the South Fork and was working the next day.
 However I wanted to be on the Middle Fork of the American river.

-The first commercial trip you do on a new river is always an exciting and slightly nerve racking at the same time.
+The first commercial trip you do on a new river is always exciting and slightly nerve racking at the same time.
 You want everything to go perfectly for the guests.
-My top tip is don’t tell them that its your first commercial trip, it never goes down well, even if you’re the best guide in the world.
+My top tip is don’t tell them that it’s your first commercial trip, it never goes down well, even if you’re the best guide in the world.
 Maybe tell them at the end!

 The next month was busy and the rare days I had off would be spent doing training trips on the Middle Fork of the American, to get signed off to work on that river.
 The South Fork of the American River is fun for sure, however the Middle fork is a fantastic river to be on and guide on.
 I was working hard to get checked off.